You are invited to experience the fascinating underworld of desert soils.

 Book by Robin Kobaly

-We have several ways for you to tour this fascinating underworld, including an upcoming special art exhibit, an engaging book with original art to depict the surprising happenings in desert soils, our lecture series, and a documentary film that is currently under development.
+We have several ways for you to tour this fascinating underworld, including an engaging book with original art to depict the surprising happenings in desert soils, an illustrated lecture series, periodic special exhibits, and a documentary film that is currently under development.

 The Desert Underground Exhibit

-Our special exhibit this fall will showcase dozens of display panels of original art and graphics that lead you on a virtual tour of the desert’s amazingly alive soils, and will include some hands-on displays.
-This exhibit is featured at the 2019 Joshua Tree National Park Art Exposition on September 14 and 15, 2019, from 10 am to 4 pm in the pavilion tent at the 29 Palms Inn in Twentynine Palms, CA.
+We periodically present our “Desert Underground” program as a special walk-through exhibit that showcases dozens of display panels of original art and graphics that lead viewers on a virtual tour of the desert’s amazingly alive soils.
+A previous exhibit was featured at the 2019 Joshua Tree National Park Art Exposition in September 2019 at the 29 Palms Inn in Twentynine Palms, CA.

 For an overview of the hidden but magnificent realm that works silently underground every day, read the feature article, “The Desert Under Our Feet” written by Robin Kobaly in the March 2019 issue of The Desert Report.